AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/introduction-sandbox-programs.md

 AEM updates are not automatically pushed to sandbox programs, but can be applied manually to the environments in your sandbox program.

+* A manual update can only be run when the targeted environment has a properly configured pipeline.
+* A manual update to either a production or staging environment will automatically update the other.
+The Production+Stage environment set must be on the same AEM release.

-Please refer to [AEM Updates to Sandbox Environments](/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/hibernating-de-hibernating-sandbox-environments.md#aem-updates-sandbox) for more details.
+Please refer to the document [AEM version updates](/help/implementing/deploying/aem-version-updates.md) for more details.

+Please refer to the document [Updating Environment](/help/implementing/cloud-manager/manage-environments.md#updating-dev-environment) to learn how to update an environment.

 ### Hibernation and Deletion {#hibernation}

 Environments in a sandbox program are automatically hibernated after 8 hours of inactivity.
 Once hibernated, they can be manually de-hibernated.

+Sandbox programs are deleted after 6 months of being in continuous hibernation mode, after which time, they can be recreated.

 Please refer to [Hibernating and De-hibernating Sandbox Environments](/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/hibernating-de-hibernating-sandbox-environments.md) for more details.

-Sandbox programs are deleted after 6 months of being in continuous hibernation mode, after which time, they can be recreated.